 \section{Background}

-We now situate our work within the broader context of the robotics and AI literature.
-We survey related work in Sec. \ref{sec:background_multi_robot_manip} and provide relevant background on flow matching for generative modeling and anonymous multi-robot motion planning in Sec. \ref{sec:background_fm} and Sec. \ref{sec:background_amrmp}.
+We now situate our work within the broader literature.
+We survey related work in Sec. \ref{sec:background_multi_robot_manip} and provide relevant background on flow matching for generative modeling (\ref{sec:background_fm}) and on anonymous multi-robot motion planning (\ref{sec:background_amrmp}).